-Most of us simply aren't designed or conditioned to live up high in the mountains.
-As the air gets thinner, the body's ability to absorb oxygen from the lungs decreases and the tissues have a harder and harder time getting the oxygen needed for metabolism.
-This can lead to a state of hypoxia which simply means reduced oxygen.
+Most of us simply aren't designed – or conditioned – to live high in the mountains.
+As the air gets thinner, the body's ability to absorb oxygen from the lungs decreases, and the tissues have a harder and harder time getting the oxygen needed for metabolism.
+In the worst case scenario, this can lead to a state of hypoxia, which simply means ‘reduced oxygen’.

-Some trekkers recommend using medication such as Diamox to prepare for altitude, however, these can lead to unpleasant side-effects and allergic reactions.
-More recent studies show Ibuprofen to be an effective alternative that has less side-effects.
-Personally, however, I stay clear of medications (saving them for emergencies only) and recommend the following:
+Some trekkers recommend using medication such as Diamox to prepare for altitude, however these occasionally cause unpleasant side-effects and allergic reactions.
+More recent studies show Ibuprofen to be an effective alternative with fewer side-effects.
+Personally, I stay clear of medications (saving them for emergencies only) and recommend the following:

-- The absolute best way to prepare for high altitude is to plan your trek appropriately so that it has a gradual ascent that allows your body time to acclimatise.
-A general guideline for ascent is to limit increases in sleeping elevation to 300 metres per day, above 3,000 metres and, two or three times a week, allow an additional night at the same elevation as the night before.
-You can climb more than 300 metres in a day, as long as you come back down and sleep at a lower altitude.
-When you are trekking, take it easy and don't overexert yourself.
+Planning and preparation.
+The best way to prepare for high altitude is to plan your trek appropriately so that it has a gradual ascent, allowing your body time to acclimatise.
+A general guideline is to limit increases in sleeping elevation to 300 metres per day above 3,000 metres and, two or three times in a week, allow an additional night at the same elevation as the night before.
+Take it easy and don't over-exert yourself.

-- Train properly before your trip - increasing your body's ability to tolerate sustained hard work will improve your muscles ability to use oxygen and this will really help reduce the impact of altitude.
-The best way to increase your body's ability to tolerate sustained hard work is through interval training.
-I explain how to use interval training in this short video.
+Train properly before your trip.
+Increasing your body's ability to tolerate sustained hard work will improve your muscles’ ability to use oxygen and help reduce the impact of altitude.
+The best way to do this is through interval training.
+Learn more about interval training here.

-- The final method of preparing for altitude before your trip is to use an altitude chamber for several weeks before your trip.
-This can however be expensive and personally I'd rather spend an extra day or two acclimatising on a mountain than exercising inside in a gym!
+Use an altitude chamber for several weeks before your trip.
+This is optional, but even a couple of visits to an altitude chamber could help dispel your fears.
+It can be expensive, though.
+Personally I'd rather spend an extra day or two acclimatising on a mountain than exercising in a gym!